holidayextras/culture/pr-template.md

 - [ ] I've checked there is appropriate unit, selenium and regression test coverage.
 - [ ] I've updated documentation with any changes to procedures.
 - [ ] I've tested this cross-browser/device for visual changes.
-- [ ] I've checked any significant visual changes with a member of the UX/UI pod.
 - [ ] I've checked this work against the requirements of the Jira.
 - [ ] I've manually checked this work against any dependent systems.
 - [ ] I've added and updated translations for all supported languages.